DenisEsipko/Design-Patterns-Java/Behavioral Patterns/Strategy/Pac-Man_Patterns-Ghost_Movement.md

 To implement the different ghost behaviours, the instances of the Ghost class will use the behaviour represented by an interface (ChaseBehaviour, ScatterBehaviour & FrightenedBehaviour) to ensure that the different implementations of each behaviour is not implemented within the Ghost class.

-According to the Strategy Pattern, the behaviour that varies is placed into a seperate class to allow you to make changes to those behaviours without affecting the parts that stays the same.
+According to the Strategy Pattern, the behaviour that varies is placed into a separate class to allow you to make changes to those behaviours without affecting the parts that stays the same.
 Furthermore, the pattern aligns to the design principle to "Program to an Interface, and not to an Implementation" so that the three modes of a ghost can be defined as interfaces, and the different implementations of the modes of movement can be implemented in separate classes.

 The Ghost class has a ChaseBehaviour, ScatterBehaviour and a FrightenedBehaviour.
 The HAS-A relationship refers to the composition of the classes.
 Now it is possible to compose the Ghost class to in such a way that each of the different types of ghosts can be composed of different implementations for each of the 3 modes of movement.